Glinkis/flux-entity/README.md

 ## Motivation

-A common pattern when working with a flux-based system such as [Redux](https://redux.js.org) is to a normalized registry of objects, keyed by some unique value.
+A common pattern when working with a flux-based system such as [Redux](https://redux.js.org) is to use a normalized registry of objects, keyed by some unique value.

 ## Installation